Alniarez/alniarez-web/_posts/2023-04-18-lars-memorial.md

 A friend came by, he was going to take me and Lars to a [local animal shelter](https://www.tierheim-karlsruhe.de/) that has a [pet cemetery](https://www.tierheim-karlsruhe.de/tierfriedhof/).

 Before he arrived I took lars back into the cage.
 I wanted them all to be together a last time.
-Cora aproached us, she is the smartest one, I think she knew what was going on.
-I want to think that she wished farewell to her lifelong cage partnet.
+Cora approached us, she is the smartest one, I think she knew what was going on.
+I want to think that she wished farewell to her lifelong cage partner.

 ![Cora says goodbye](/assets/images/blog/2023-04-18-lars-memorial/lars5.jpg){: .thumbnail .image-gallery-thumbnail}